French Onion Soup Recipe Without Wine or Sherry

 This is what your onions should look like before you proceed

 Once your onions have reached the desired stage, it’s time to deglaze your pan.
 This is where you would typically add an alcohol like a wine, dry sherry or dry vermouth.
-However, as this is a French onion soup recipe without sherry or the like, I’ve devised a tasty substitute.
+However, I’ve devised a tasty substitute.

 Now, pour over 1.5 litres of a good, rich, preferably homemade chicken stock.
 Most french onion soup recipes call for beef broth but I only recommend using beef stock if you have homemade beef stock on hand.